 Finite Element Analysis for Nozzles

 Users can run FEA on existing COMPRESS models or create new designs to quickly obtain detailed stress reports.
 No additional steps or third party software is required.
-Mesh exports (.inp files) to other FEA programs such as Abaqus® and ANSYS® are available.
-This can be used for additional verification if desired.
+Mesh exports (.inp files) to other FEA programs such as Abaqus® are available.
+Exported meshes save time, reduce transcription errors, and can be used for additional verification or further analysis if desired.

 Nozzle Load Analysis